Comparator Circuits over Finite Bounded Posets: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We studied the computational power of comparator circuits over bounded posets.
 We provide alternative characterizations of $\P$, $\L$, $\NL$ and $\NP$ in terms of comparator circuits.

 A natural open problem that comes out of our approach is about a possible dichotomy between $\P$ and $\CC$ with respect to lattice structure.
 More concretely, can we design comparator circuits over fixed lattices $M_3$ or $N_5$ (or powers of it) for all languages in $\P$?
-Noting that existence of $M_3$ or $N_5$ as a sublattice is a necessary and sufficient condition for non-distributivity (by the $M_3$-$N_5$ theorem~\cite{lattice-text}), if we manage to show that $\XCC{M_3} = \PCC{N_5}{a} = \P$ for some $a \in N_5$, this will show a dichotomy between $\P$ and $\CC$.
+Noting that existence of $M_3$ or $N_5$ as a sublattice is a necessary and sufficient condition for non-distributivity (by the $M_3$-$N_5$ theorem~\cite{lattice-text}), if we manage to show that $\XCC{M_3} = \PCC{N_5}{a} = \P$ for any $a \in N_5$, this will show a dichotomy between $\P$ and $\CC$.

 In the context of $\NL$ vs $\L$, there are two open problems.
 Firstly, it will also be interesting to see if a dichotomy theorem holds, with respect to the lattice structure.
-Secondly, we note that the upper bound of $\NL$ for the case of skew comparator circuits over finite lattices, uses the embeddability of the partition lattices.
-The power of skew comparator circuits over general finite posets is unclear.
-It is not even clear if they compute only languages in $\P$.
+Secondly, we note that the upper bound of $\NL$ for the case of skew comparator circuits over finite lattices, uses the embeddability into partition lattices.
+The power of skew comparator circuits over finite bounded posets is unclear.
+It is not even clear whether they compute only languages in $\P$.

-Cook et al.~\cite{Cook12} proposed the question whether membership testing for CFLs are in \CC.
+Cook et al.~\cite{Cook12} proposed the question whether membership testing for CFLs is in \CC.
 Our characterization of \CC\ in terms of distributive lattices leads to a concrete approach towards proving this.
 Namely, designing a lattice to decide membership testing for CFLs and showing that this lattice is distributive.

 \paragraph{Acknowledgments: } We thank the anonymous reviewers for their constructive comments, which helped us improve the paper.
 In particular, we thank the reviewer who pointed out an error in the proof of earlier Theorem~\ref{thm:SkewP} (where we had erroneously claimed that there exists an $i$, $\XSkewCC{\Pi_i} = \NL$).
 The reviewer also had outlined an argument the details of which we have incoroporated in this version as the proof of Theorem~\ref{thm:SkewP}.